caltechlibrary/newt/INSTALL.md

 ## Precompiled binaries

-You can find pre-compiled binaries for some versions of Newt.
+You can find prep-compiled binaries for some versions of Newt.
 They are available at <https://github.com/caltechlibrary/newt/releases>.

 The binaries are available in a Zip archive file for download.
 The name uses the form `newt-<VERSION_NO>-<OS_TYPE>-<CPU_TYPE>.zip`.
-VERSION_NO will be a semver associated with the release (e.g. "v0.0.2"), the OS_TYPE will be either "Linux" (including Raspbery Pi OS), "Windows" and "macOS".
+VERSION_NO will be a semver associated with the release (e.g. "v0.0.2"), the OS_TYPE will be either "Linux" (including Raspberry Pi OS), "Windows" and "macOS".
 The CPU_TYPE will vary based on how the CPU type is reported on the POSIX system (e.g. what is returned by `uname -m`) or in the case of Windows either "x86_64" for Intel CPU types or "arm64" for ARM CPU (e.g. those in selected Surface tablets or Microsoft's ARM Development Kit 2023).

 - macOS example
     - `newt-v0.0.2-macOS-arm64.zip` (M1, M2 CPU) or `newt-v0.0.2-macOS-x86_64.zip` (older Intel based Macs)